carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

   end
 ```

-**Note:** Cannot be present is the configuration contains the key `overrides`
+**Note:** `mappingFunctionYttStar` key cannot be present in the configuration if the key `overrides` is also defined

-The mapping function will have to respect the following definition `process(string, []string) -> string`.
+The mapping function will have to respect the following definition `process(string) -> string`.

 To help users to create simpler mapping the following functions will be available:

 ##### regexMatch

-Function that given an expression that is a Regular Expression, will check if the provided string matches.
+Function that given a Regular Expression, will check if the provided string matches.

 Definition: `def regexMatch(image, expression) -> boolean`